-The primary purpose of using Body Worn Cameras (BWCs) is to capture evidence arising from police-citizen encounters.
+The primary purpose of using Body-Worn Cameras (BWCs) is to capture evidence arising from police-citizen encounters.
 This policy sets forth guidelines governing the use of BWCs and administrating the data that results (Minn.
 Stat. § 626.8473 and Minn.
 Stat. § 13.825).
 Compliance with these guidelines is mandatory, but it is recognized that officers must also attend to other primary duties and the safety of all concerned, sometimes in circumstances that are tense, uncertain, and rapidly evolving.
-This policy does not apply to the use of squad-based recording systems.
+This policy does not apply to the use of squad-based recording systems (see Policy 446 Mobile Video Recorders).